nyc-crh/site/content/gallery/teachers-demonstration.md

 - employment
 - white people
 - organizing
-- photography, imagery, & visual representation
+- photography, imagery, and visual representation
-- policing & the criminal legal system
+- policing and the criminal legal system
 questions:
 - Think about one of the slogans that appears on the signs that protesting teachers are carrying.
 What is communicated by this slogan?
 Why are the protesters choosing this message?
 - How do you think Black and Latinx students and families who supported community control felt when they saw white teachers marching to demonstrate against community control?